kitnil/awesome/README.md

 - [xml2json](https://github.com/hay/xml2json) - Python script converts XML to JSON or the other way around
 - [sublert](https://github.com/yassineaboukir/sublert) - Sublert is a security and reconnaissance tool which leverages certificate transparency to automatically monitor new subdomains deployed by specific organizations and issued TLS/SSL certificate.
 - [pyfiscan](https://github.com/fgeek/pyfiscan) - Free web-application vulnerability and version scanner
-- [tsrc](https://github.com/TankerHQ/tsrc) - Manage several git repositories / review automation
+- [tsrc](https://github.com/TankerHQ/tsrc) - Manage groups of git repositories
 - [csv2ofx](https://github.com/reubano/csv2ofx) - A Python library and command line tool for converting csv to ofx and qif files
 - [colorize](https://github.com/lonetwin/colorize) - *nixy filter that adds color to its standard input by rows or columns
 - [python-draftlog](https://github.com/cooperhammond/python-draftlog) - :scroll: Update your previous lines in the terminal.